What the best blender has

 How will you use the blender?
 If you're looking to blend basic smoothies and shakes, there's no need to invest in a heavy-duty blender.
 Stick with an inexpensive, single-serve blender, or buy a cheap full-size blender, there are plenty out there.
 If you want to do a variety of tasks, and perhaps save having to buy another tool to do them, buy the best general use blender you can.
-If you're a serious from-scratch baker and want to grind grains or make your own flours and nut butters, a heavy-duty blender will be your best friend.
+If you're a serious from-scratch baker and want to grind grains to make your own flours or nuts to make nut butters, a heavy-duty blender will be your best friend.

 Does your blender need to match your décor?
 If so, then color is a consideration for you; especially if you plan to store the blender on your countertop.
 Many blenders come in black or brushed-metal finish, while some manufacturers offer a rainbow of colors. .